 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room, add $1,200 in 2016 and $1,300 in 2017.
 International airfare to/from Belize City is not included in the adventure cost.
-On the December departures, there is an additional holiday surcharge of $300 in 2016.
+On the December departures, there is an additional holiday surcharge of $300.

 Belize’s sheltered waters are ideal for sea kayaking, while its atolls and reefs offer exceptional snorkeling.
 This trip is suitable for beginner and expert kayakers alike; no previous experience is necessary.
 We will be paddling stable, two-person kayaks for an average of 2–6 hours a day, which includes snorkeling time. .